brunofloriano/NN_MPC_application/README.md

 # NN_MPC
-Neural network-based (NN) Model Predictive Control (MPC) algorithm to control a multi-agent system (MAS) with stochastic communication topology.

-## Algorithm folder
-Folder includes the NN-based MPC algorithm to achieve consensus in MAS for quadrotor fleet system, system with disturbances and nonlinear robot-car system.
+Coordinating a Hurricane Monitoring System Using a Swarm of Buoyancy-Controlled Balloons Trading Off Communication and Coverage by using Neural network-based Model Predictive Control (NNMPC).

+By Bruno Floriano, Benjamin Hanson, Thomas Bewley, Joao Ishihara and Henrique Ferreira (2023).

+A link to the paper will be added here when published.

-### How to run algorithm
+## How to run algorithm
 The main file is "main.m".
-In order to run it, uncomment line:

-* Line 17 - "start_WW20_Fig1" to run linear system (based on Wang et al. (2018));
-* Line 18 - "start_GL20_Fig3" to run system with disturbances (based on Gao et al. (2020));
-* Line 21 - "start_Car" to run nonlinear robot-car system.
+There are 3 scenarios that were simulated in the paper:

+* Simulation 1 with T=6h, N=9 (default)
+* Simulation 2 with T=12h, N=9
+* Simulation 3 with T=6h, N=4

+The default simulation is Simulation 1.
+To run Simuation 2, uncomment line 8 of the file 'functions/accumulate_laplacian.m'.
+To run Simulation 3, uncomment line 6 of the file 'Balloon/start.m'.

-The output is the evolution of the system's states over time.
+The output results in 2 videos of the system's evolution over time:

+* Video 1: Top view of the balloons in a colormap of the interest function;
+* Video 2: 3D plot of the interest function.

-## Results folder
+## Results
-Includes the data (.mat) and the code to generate the graphs and tables.

-### How to verify the results
-The subfolder "results" contain all the data (.mat) shown in the Results section.
+The folder "results" contain all the data (.mat) shown in the Results section.
 It is organized according to the folder's names as follows:

+* Simulation 1: dataBalloon 2023-5-12-18-51;
+* Simulation 2: dataBalloon 2023-5-13-6-17;
+* Simulation 3: dataBalloon 2023-5-30-23-16.

+### Videos

+To generate the frames and videos of each simulation, run "make_movie.m".
+Uncomment the following lines for each simulation:

-* WW20: refers to the results of the linear system
+* Line 3 to obtain the videos of the Simulation 1;
-* GL20: refers to the results of the system with disturbances
+* Line 4 to obtain the videos of the Simulation 2;
-* Car: refers to the results of the nonlinear robot-car system
+* Line 5 to obtain the videos of the Simulation 3.

-* Crossval: refers to the cross-validation results
-* Horizon: refers to the results for different horizons
-* Pi_x: refers to the results with the transition matrix \Pi = \Pi_x

-To generate the graphics of state's progression over time, run "analysis.m".
-To generate the cross-validation and horizon graphics, run "analysis_crossval.m".
+### Graphs

+To generate the area coverage/communication energy graph, run "analysis_balloons.m" (default is Simulation 1).
+For Simulation 2, uncomment line 16.
+To make Simulation 3, and see the laplacian entries over time, uncomment line 17.